 The name Toketee stems from a Chinook word meaning “graceful” or “pretty” and there’s no denying this is an aptly named waterfall.
 This two-tiered waterfall cascades an impressive 113 feet into a pool of pristine aqua-colored water.
 It feels like a scene from a fairy tale, which is why I consider this one of the most beautiful places in Oregon.

 Of all the cool places in Oregon I’ve shared to far, none is more dear to my heart than the Oregon coast.
-I spent most of my childhood summers at the coast and am convinced it is the true culprit of my insatiable love affair with Oregon.
+I spent most of my childhood summers at the coast and am convinced it’s the true culprit of my insatiable love affair with Oregon.

 But enough about me, let’s talk about one of the coolest things about the Oregon coast.
 Did you know that the Oregon coast is home to the largest expanse of coastal sand dunes in the country?